mme384/Image-Classifier-VGG16/README.md

 # AI Programming with Python Project

-This code was created as partial fulfilement for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+This project contains the code created as partial fulfilment for Udacity's AI Programming with Python Nanodegree program.

-In the first part, code is developed to define a convolutinal neural network in PyTorch, trained and the networl parameters stored in a checkpoint file.
+First, train.py is developed to define a CNN VGG16 in PyTorch, trained and the network parameters stored in a checkpoint file.
+Second, predict.py rebuilds the model predict the class of an input image
-In the second part, the

-FILES:
+PROJECT FILES:
+- README.md                         Project README
+- train.py                          Define and train the CNN
+- cat_to_name.json                  json file containing the categories (predicted classes)
+- predict.py                        Rebuild the model and predict the class of an input image
+- batch_prediction.py               Run predict.py on a batch of images
+- calculate_trainset_mean_std.py    Calculate the images mean and standard deviation for preparing the images for training

 DATA:

 PYTHON VERSION: 3.6

 PREREQUISITS ON PYTHON Modules
 - torch
 - torchvision